schibsted/overloadimpact/README.md

-# overloadimpact
+# Overloadimpact

-Command line tool for interacting with LoadImpact
+Command line tool and framework for writing and running tests suites for loadimpact.com, with support for custom lua libraries.

-# LoadImpact execution scripts

-These scripts sets off collections of loadimpact tests, enabling controlled sequencing and parallel execution of different tests, in order to simulate a more realistic server load.
+Overloadimpact can fire sets of test_configs, create reports and statistics, and reuse code between test scenarios.

 ## Installation

-Before you install the dependencies make sure you have `virtualenv` installed on your machine (you can install it with `pip install virtualenv`).
-After that to install all dependencies you should run:
+### overloadimpact pip module

+If you clone from git, you can install the pip module locally by running:

 ```
-virtualenv .virtual-env                      # Creates a new virtual env
-source .virtual-env/bin/activate             # Uses this new virtual env
-pip install -r execution/requirements.txt    # Install dependencies in this env
+pip install -e /path/to/overloadimpact
 ```

-After you create the new virtual environment you simply need to activate it before using the bin tool.
-Do this by running the 2nd command above.
+### API token environment variable

 Before you can run the loadimpact client you also need to set the API token by setting the following environment variable: